This article was written 8 years ago how far do you think Decathlon have come and what is different now. Comment below and see what people think?

 The Decathlon principle is clear – to reduce its main manufacturer brands and to develop its own brands.
 But this wasn’t originally the case.

 In 1999 in France, after 23 years of uninterrupted growth, for the first time in its history its turnover per square metre fell.
 The diagnosis was simple: the policy of a single brand, Decathlon, strongly emphasised in all its stores, together with its dominance of the national market, created a monopolistic situation and a ‘Soviet-like’ brand.
 Whether on the beach, on the ski lift, while hiking in the forest, everyone wore Decathlon-branded products.
-Customers increasingly got the impression of a lack of choice.
+As a result, customers increasingly got the impression of a lack of choice.

 The response was to fundamentally abandon nearly 25 years of store brand policy, in France and abroad, and to move towards a portfolio of brands segmented by sport.
 In order to create these brands, it began with the observation that there were 60 sports under Decathlon’s roof.
-For each brand to reach critical mass and justify its overheads, a shortlist of 17 was drawn up, combined into seven finally.
-Then it was decided to increase this number, since modern sports are ‘tribes that cannot easily be brought under the same tent in the name of ‘critical mass” .
-Thus, for example, Dionysus separated into roller sports and running.
-Tennis and golf were also separated, having previously been united under the common brand Kinesis.

 Its a strategy that plays out effectively in an in-store environment that is spacious and uncluttered.